randallsquared/uhfs/uhf/index.md

 While the final three forms are allowed in conformance with [CURIE syntax](https://www.w3.org/TR/2010/NOTE-curie-20101216/#s_syntax), the SafeCURIE forms are superfluous in UHF-defined keys, because no IRIs are allowed as UHF-defined keys.
 Nevertheless, conforming UHF parsers MUST correctly handle SafeCURIEs, even in UHF-defined keys.

+## Extensions

+Let's talk about what extensions need to define...

 ## Structure